mvolkmann/blog/src/deno.md

 ## Installing

+Deno is installed as a single executable file.
-To install Deno:
+To install it:

 - for Windows, use Chocolately: `choco install deno`
 - for macOS, use Homebrew: `brew install deno`
 - for Linux, use curl: `curl -fsSL https://deno.land/x/install/install.sh | sh`

-For more install options, see the main Deno website.
+For more install options, see the
+{% aTargetBlank "https://deno.land/", "main Deno website" %}.

 ## Options